Campus Security Authorities

 What happens if I do not report criminal incidents to the Office of Safety and Security?

-The United States Department of Education is charged with enforcing the Jeanne Clery Act and may level civil penalties against the College.
+The United States Department of Education is charged with enforcing the Jeanne Clery Act and may level civil penalties against the University.
 CSA's are notified of their status and obligation each semester.
 Taking action against University Policy and directive may result in individual liability.